-Additionally, as discussed in the GP EIR, there are no designated state scenic highways located within the CDSP area.
-Although permitted development under the approved General Plan Update could result in increased light and glare, the CDSP area is primarily developed, and any new development would be required to adhere to the Municipal Code and other regulations related to light and glare.
+Additionally, as discussed in the GP EIR, there are no designated state scenic highways located within the LPSP area.
+Although permitted development under the approved General Plan Update could result in increased light and glare, the LPSP area is primarily developed, and any new development would be required to adhere to the Municipal Code and other regulations related to light and glare.
 Thus, the GP EIR found this issue to be less than significant.
-Overall, the GP EIR concluded that proposed land use changes in the General Plan Update, and specifically as they pertain to the CDSP area, would not adversely impact visual and scenic quality, but would instead improve the aesthetic quality of the neighborhood.